awsdocs/aws-iot-docs/developerguide/provision-template.md

 }
 ```

+**Important**
+You must use `CertificateId` in a template that's used for JIT provisioning\.

+For more information about the type of a provisioning template, see [https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningTemplate.html#iot-CreateProvisioningTemplate-request-type](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningTemplate.html#iot-CreateProvisioningTemplate-request-type) in the AWS API reference\.

+For more information about how to use this template for just\-in\-time provisioning, see: [Just\-in\-time provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html)\.

 ## Fleet provisioning<a name="fleet-provision-template"></a>

 Fleet provisioning templates are used by AWS IoT to set up cloud and device configuration\.
 These templates use the same parameters and resources as the JITP and bulk registration templates\.
 For more information, see [Provisioning templates](#provision-template)\.
 Fleet provisioning templates can contain a `Mapping` section and a `DeviceConfiguration` section\.
-You can use intrinsic functions inside a fleet provisioning template to generate device specific configuration\.
+You can use intrinsic functions inside a fleet provisioning template to generate a device\-specific configuration\.
 Fleet provisioning templates are named resources and are identified by ARNs \(for example, `arn:aws:iot:us-west-2:1234568788:provisioningtemplate/templateName`\)\.

 ### Mappings<a name="mappings"></a>